baggepinnen/ControlSystemIdentification.jl/docs/src/freq.md

 Gest,p = tfest(d::FRD, basis)
 ```

+!!! note
+    Most methods for frequency-domain estimation of transfer functions handle SISO or SIMO systems only.
+For estimation of MIMO systems, consider using state-space based methods and convert the result to a transfer function using `tf` after estimation if required.

 ### Statespace
 The function [`subspaceid`](@ref) handles frequency-domain data (as well as time-domain data).
 If an [`InputOutputFreqData`](@ref) is passed (may be created with function [`iddata`](@ref)), a frequency-domain method is automatically used.
 Further, a frequency-response object, [`FRD`](@ref), may also be passed, in which case it is transformed to an `InputOutputFreqData` automatically.
 If the frequency-response data stems from a frequency-response analysis, you may need to perform a bilinear transform on the frequency axis of the data object to convert the continuous-time frequency axis to discrete time, example:
 ```julia